 So, this division of consciousness could be said to be an innocent misperception.
-There’s no one looking through my eyes at this laptop.
+There’s no one looking through my eyes at this laptop, but there is the conditioning by which this person can function.
 When I refer to ‘my’ eyes, this is used as a figure of speech, a convenient placeholder which allows me to function in a sensory world.
 When I refer back to memories of a self, it is clear also that, although it appeared to operate as a separate individual, this was simply just the One divided into two: subject and object, but I don’t have any qualifier for what the One is, and I certainly don’t mean Oneness!
-If I did, then it would have an opposite, (fragementdeness) and therefore stand out from all other things.
-It would become an object in conscoiusness, and therfore viewable by a subject.
-As you can probably gather, using language is to descirbe this is very problematic.
+As you can probably gather, using language is to describe this is very problematic.

 The "knowing" of this is a direct connection with the totality or the timeless ground of being, but this is not a conceptual knowing.
 It is something that lives and endures underneath the eternal flux of life and humanity.
 It simply never changes, does not demand anything, has no taste, smell or shape, yet is the fundamental ground of all reality.
 Without it, the universe could not display its manifold shapes and colours.